artemkv/artemkv.github.io/supervised_learning.md

 - It is easy to see that by reducing the hypothesis space (by changing the class of an algorithm) you might be reducing the variance, but potentially moving away from `g`, thus increasing bias
 - The learning algorithm can be anything, but there is a special class of algorithms: **Empirical risk minimizers (ERM)**
 - Unsurprisingly, ERMs are looking for `h^(x)` that minimize empirical risk, i.e. minimize the training loss
-- But of course, we are really interested in minimizing the generalization error
+- But of course, what we are really interested in minimizing the generalization error, not the empirical risk
 - Luckily, it can be proven that you can bound the difference between the empirical risk of `h^` and the generalization error of `h*` to some arbitrarily small value `gamma` (margin of error), by increasing the sample size
 - ERMs and MLEs are related under the hood